Rezact/Rezact/COMPILER.md

 In summary, having two separate `mapEffect` instances for two `.map` calls allows for optimized, independent reactivity and rendering for each mapped section of the component.

-Absolutely, here’s a refined version that emphasizes the enhanced developer experience:

 ---

 ### Enhanced Reactivity in Arrays/Maps